alfreimaz/mainwebsite/content/posts/articles/dynamicEssay.md

-During improvisation, it is allowed for the actors not yet performing to enter the stage at any time, and for any actor to leave and return to the resting benches (again, if the constraint allows for it, as some like "huis-clos\" explicitly anchor actors on stage).
+During improvisation, it is allowed for the actors not yet performing to enter the stage at any time, and for any actor to leave and return to the resting benches (again, if the constraint allows for it, as some like "huis-clos" explicitly anchor actors on stage).
 Thus, it is possible for actors to scheme and discuss amongst benchwarmers before they join in the scene.
 It is, however, not allowed for anyone outside the scene to address anyone inside: once a player is on stage, all